Volkswagen Multivan MPV review

 A central table can also slide up and down the interior, giving the front, middle or rear passengers cup holders and a height-adjustable fold-out table.
 It's handy but the creviced rail system does look like the perfect collection device for dirt, crumbs and other debris.
 There are USB charging ports and storage bins throughout the interior, ensuring the Multivan feels like a base camp on any family expeditions.

 There's also more outright space than in the outgoing Caravelle, with 469 litres behind the third row of seats, stretching to 1,844 litres with the rear seats removed.
-The Ford Galaxy can only manage 300 litres with all seven seats in use.
+The Ford Galaxy can manage only 300 litres with all seven seats in use.
 With both rear rows removed, there's 3,672 litres or a huge 4,005 litres in the long-wheel base version.

 Reliability & safety

-It might be a large, boxy MPV but the Multivan is actually based on the same MQB underpinnings as models like the Golf and Passat, which are both well proven.
+It might be a large, boxy MPV but the Multivan is actually based on the same MQB underpinnings as the Golf and Passat, which are both well proven.
 It also uses tried and tested engines, including the plug-in hybrid powertrain.
 If there are any glitches, we'd predict they could come from the electronics but any bugs here could in theory be solved by over the air software updates.